Bachelor of Science

 The Neuroscience program at Westminster aims to make educational opportunities available to students who want to understand the role of the nervous system in behavior.
 Throughout the course of this program, students will:

-- Enhance verbal and written communication and information literacy skills.
+- Enhance both oral and written communication and information literacy skills

 - Develop knowledge of and experience with a number of research methodologies employed in the field of neuroscience